 The railway network is divided into four sections:

 Eastern line: The Eastern main line goes to the Cambodian border and continues to the capital of Cambodia, Phnom Penh.
 The other branch of the Eastern line goes along the coast passing Pattaya, but there is only one train a day.

 Northern line: goes directly to Chiang Mai.

-Western line: goes up to Nam Tok.
+Southern line: goes to Malaygoes up to Nam Tok.